-2020.07 China Measures for the Implementation of the new "Securities Law" Securities Administration of Information which came into effect on 1 March 2020, with Regulatory Disclosure by Listed Companies continuous reinforcement of regulatory Commission (Revised) (Draft for public supervision of information disclosure comment) 2020.09 Shanghai Guideline No. 2 on the Include ESG amongst items to be voluntarily Stock Application of Self-Regulation disclosed by listed companies.
-Exchange Rules for Listed Companies on SSE STAR Market - Voluntary Information Disclosure 2020.09 Shenzhen Measures for Assessment of Assessment of listed companies' disclosure with Stock Listed Companies' Information respect to their fulfilment of social responsibility Exchange Disclosure (Revised) with the inclusion of Article 16 ("disclosure of fulfilment of social responsibility").
+2020.07 China Securities Regulatory Commission Measures for the Administration of Information Disclosure by Listed Companies (Revised) (Draft for public comment) Implementation of the new "Securities Law" which came into effect on 1 March 2020, with continuous reinforcement of regulatory supervision of information disclosure 2020.09 Shanghai Stock Exchange Guideline No. 2 on the Application of Self-Regulation Rules for Listed Companies on SSE STAR Market - Voluntary Information Disclosure Include ESG amongst items to be voluntarily disclosed by listed companies.
+2020.09 Shenzhen Stock Exchange Measures for Assessment of Listed Companies' Information Disclosure (Revised) Assessment of listed companies' disclosure with respect to their fulfilment of social responsibility with the inclusion of Article 16 ("disclosure of fulfilment of social responsibility").
 ESG disclosure was also mentioned for the first time.
 The new assessment measures stipulated that insofar as listed companies released CSR reports and ESG reports with full and complete contents and disclose their active participation in matters that conform to the State's major strategic policies, additional score will be assigned to their disclosure work.

-2021.02 China Guidelines on Investor ESG information was included for the first time Securities Relationship Management by in the Guidelines on Investor Relationship Regulatory Listed Companies (Draft for Management, with the Guidelines providing for Commission public comment) implementation of new development concepts.
+2021.02 China Securities Regulatory Commission Guidelines on Investor Relationship Management by Listed Companies (Draft for public comment) ESG information was included for the first time in the Guidelines on Investor Relationship Management, with the Guidelines providing for implementation of new development concepts.
 Pursuant to the newly revised "Code of Corporate Governance" (CSRC Notice [2018] No. 29), information on ESG is to be included in listed companies' communications.
-2021.06 China Revised Guidelines on Format Contents relating to ESG are to be consolidated Securities of Annual and Half-Year in Section 5 of "Environmental and Social Regulatory Reports for Listed Companies Responsibility", with additional disclosure of Commission administrative penalty during the reporting period over environmental issues.
+2021.06 China Securities Regulatory Commission Revised Guidelines on Format of Annual and Half-Year Reports for Listed Companies Contents relating to ESG are to be consolidated in Section 5 of "Environmental and Social Responsibility", with additional disclosure of administrative penalty during the reporting period over environmental issues.
 Its revision indicates a strong trend of compulsory disclosure of ESG information.